mauriciolechugaCA/mauriciolechugaCA/README.md

 - 🌱 I’m currently learning **C#, JavaScript and MongoDB**

-- 👨‍💻 All of my projects are available at [mlechuga.netlify.app](http://mlechuga.netlify.app)

 - 📫 How to reach me **mauriciolechuga@gmail.com**

 <h3 align="left">Connect with me:</h3>